WanderningMaster/homevest/README.md

 <h1 align="center">
-  Project name
+  Homevest
 </h1>

 ## General info

-This is the repository responsible for projects app.
+This is the repository responsible for study project as part of an internship.

 ### Requirements:

 - NodeJS (14.x.x);